HL7/davinci-crd/input/pagecontent/hooks.md

-e.g., This section of the implementation guide defines specific requirements for systems wishing to conform to this Coverage Requirements Discovery implementation guide.
+This section of the implementation guide defines specific requirements for systems wishing to conform to this Coverage Requirements Discovery implementation guide.
 The bulk of the section focuses on the implementation of the [CDS Hooks Specification](https://cds-hooks.hl7.org/1.0) to meet CRD use-cases.
 It also describes the use of [SMART on FHIR](http://hl7.org/fhir/smart-app-launch/index.html) and provides guidance on privacy, security and other implementation requirements.

 The requirements and expectations described here are not intended to be exhaustive.
 The purpose of this implementation guide is to establish a baseline of expected behavior that communication partners can rely on and then build upon.
 Future versions of this specification will evolve based on implementer feedback.
 Therefore, CRD Services and CRD Clients **MAY** mutually agree to support additional hooks, additional card patterns, additional resources, additional extensions, etc. not in this specification.
 Although CRD Services and CRD Clients are not required to support any capabilities defined beyond this specification, the intent is to support innovations that extend the specification in a manner that allows payers and providers to adopt those extensions in a mutually agreeable way.